We started this because our own parents needed it.

 To make sure no parent walks into a hospital alone, and no child has to choose between their job and being there.
 Presence, professionalized.

 India has world-class hospitals.
 It has skilled doctors.
-What it doesn't have, for most middle-class families with parents over 65, is a way to bridge the everyday gap between a parent who needs care and an adult child who lives in a different city.
+What it doesn't have, for most middle-class families, is a way to bridge the gap between a parent who needs care and an adult child who lives in a different city.
+That gap is measured in kilometers.
+And in missed appointments.
+And in guilt.

 “What if the only thing missing is a trained, present human for the length of a visit?”